-Use the following quarter-by-quarter First Year guide to help your progress:
+Use the following First Year guide to help your progress:

-- 1. Begin establishing California residency (Q1) - Unless you are an international student, we encourage you to establish California residency to avoid paying Non-Resident Tuition in later years (see Academic Residence and Registration Policies). - 2.
-Take the Core Courses (Anth 200A-C) (Q1, Q2, & Q3) - 3.
-Take the Grant Writing Cohort class (Anth 210A) (Q1) - 4.
-Begin solidifying preliminary dissertation work and start Preliminary Research Proposal (Q1-2) - 5.
-Write External and Internal Grants (Q1-2) - Use the above information under Funding Resources to begin exploring internal and external dissertation project funding. - Join PIVOT to see external funding opportunities. - Participate in funding training sessions offered by Graduate Division - Ask classmates and faculty about resources that may help fund your project. - 6.
-File a General Petition for a Permanent Advisor (By end of Q2) - Become acquainted with as many Anthropology faculty members as possible during the first two quarters (Q1 & Q2). - Meet with faculty and invite one professor to be your Permanent Advisor.
+- 1. Begin establishing California residency - Unless you are an international student, we encourage you to establish California residency to avoid paying Non-Resident Tuition in later years (see Academic Residence and Registration Policies). - 2.
+Take the Core Courses (Anth 200A-C) - 3.
+Take the Grant Writing Cohort class (Anth 210A) - 4.
+Begin solidifying preliminary dissertation work and start Preliminary Research Proposal

+5. Write External and Internal Grants

+- Use the above information under Funding Resources to begin exploring internal and external dissertation project funding. - Join PIVOT to see external funding opportunities. - Participate in funding training sessions offered by Graduate Division - Ask classmates and faculty about resources that may help fund your project.

+6. File a General Petition for a Permanent Advisor

+- Become acquainted with as many Anthropology faculty members as possible during the first year - Meet with faculty and invite one professor to be your Permanent Advisor.
 Once the professor agrees, you should work with them to develop a tailored program of study.
 You should consider: schedules for completing program requirements, appropriate coursework for your subfield, and courses that will fulfill the breadth, language, and methods requirements.

-- By the end of Q2, you will need to have your Permanent Advisor sign a General Petition form and turn it in to the GAA. - Failure to turn in this form or obtain a Permanent Advisor in Q2 will result in one additional quarter (Q3) in the program to find a Dissertation Advisor and turn in the signed form. - Any student without a Permanent Advisor by end the end of the first year (Q3) will not be allowed to continue in the Anthropology PhD program. - 7.
+- By the end of Q3, you will need to have your Permanent Advisor sign a General Petition form and turn it in to the GAA. - 7.
 File a Statement of Plan to Fulfill the Language (By end of Q3) - You are required to demonstrate at least a reading knowledge in one language other than English. - If your Permanent Advisor requests it, you may need to demonstrate competence in a third language.
-The choice of language(s) and methods of demonstrating competence should be determined in consultation with your advisor. - You may fulfil the language requirements by: - A. Language Placement Examination - Placing higher than Level 3 in a placement exam at UCR.
+The choice of language(s) and methods of demonstrating competence should be determined in consultation with your advisor. - You may fulfil the language requirements by:

+A. Language Placement Examination - Placing higher than Level 3 in a placement exam at UCR.
 Information about enrolling in a placement exam (https://placementtest.ucr.edu/).